Eric Niquette UI, UX, Accessibility

 Browsers eventually began to introduce support for CSS, which offered a clean separation between design and layout.
 As the web slowly transitioned away from table-based layouts, new techniques rose in popularity.

-property saw growing browser support and was starting to be used in the design of columns and intricate designs.
-As this was several years prior to the inception and adoption of modern attributes like grid
+In the early 2000s, the CSS float property saw growing browser support and began to be used in the design of columns and intricate designs.
+As this was several years prior to the inception and adoption of modern attributes like grid or flex, the floating of elements became the standard practice for several years.

 What is a floated element?